 In order for an L-1 visa to be fully processed it will take between two and five months under the normal applications.
 If you request premium processing, then it can take only two weeks.
 However, much time is needed to prepare the application itself, so be sure to contact our office early if you wish to purse this option.
 Back to L1 FAQs

-It is a service that USCIS offers where petitions are eligible for faster processing.
+The premium processing is a service that USCIS offers where petitions are eligible for faster processing.
 It comes with a guarantee of an initial response (which can be a request for evidence) within fifteen days, but the applicant must pay a fee of $1,225.
 For further information on premium, processing please contact us.
 Back to L1 FAQs

 As long as you continue to work for one of the companies' branches or an affiliated company, then you will be allowed to transfer.
 However, you must notify the USCIS.
 Alternatively, you can inform your Attorney who will carry out the necessary paperwork.